0kage-eth/secureum-bootcamp/notes/27-audit-techniques-and-tools-101.md

 - specifications of the project
 - documentation and associated business logic
 - trust and threat modules and specific areas of concern
-- include all prior testing and revies
+- include all prior testing and reviews
 - tools used from previous audits
 - timeline, cost and effort
 - engagement mode - preferred way of engaging